corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 This is useful because properly joining and splitting inbound data has caused bugs in other libraries (as has proper handling of `ByteBuffers`).

 ## C++
-In general, ACCP uses the philosophy that [Resource aquisition is initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+Whenever possible, we follow the philosophy that [Resource aquisition is initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
 Whenever possible we will have stack-based objects tracking the lifecycle of heap-based resources.
-This ensures that when we leave a code-block the destructors will properly clean-up the resources, regardless of how we leave the block.
-This, combined with C++ exceptions, results in a relatively easy to write/read control-flow while being confident that we do not leak resources.
+This ensures that when we leave a code-block the destructors will properly clean up the resources, regardless of how we leave the block.
+This, combined with C++ exceptions, results in a relatively easy to write/read control flow while being confident that we do not leak resources.
 This means that only the top-level JNI native methods should ever throw Java exceptions.
 In all cases `goto` should be avoided and throwing a C++ exception should be used for exceptional cases.

 ### *_auto
-There are several objects with names of the form `*_auth` (ex: `RSA_auto`) which provide stack-based tracking of the named resource.
-These should be used whenever possible.
+Whenever possible, use classes that provide stack-based tracking.
+These classes have names with the form `*_auth` (ex: `RSA_auto`).

 ### BigNumObj
 `BigNumObj ` is essentially a `*_auto` object for `BN` resources, but with `BN` specific logic attached to make it easier to use.